swiftsoftwaregroup/swift-api-rest/README.md

 ./watch.sh
 ```

-Browse the docs and test the API using SwaggerUI:
+Browse the docs and test the API via the Swagger UI:

 ```bash
 open http://127.0.0.1:8001/docs